MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Configures extension management settings for Microsoft Edge.
+  Setting this policy controls extension management settings for Microsoft Edge, including any controlled by existing extension-related policies.
+This policy supersedes any legacy policies that might be set.

-This policy controls multiple settings, including settings controlled by any existing extension-related policies.
-This policy overrides any legacy policies if both are set.
+This policy maps an extension ID or an update URL to its specific setting only.
+A default configuration can be set for the special ID "*", which applies to all extensions without a custom configuration in this policy.
+With an update URL, configuration applies to extensions with the exact update URL stated in the extension manifest ( [https://go.microsoft.com/fwlink/?linkid=2095043](https://go.microsoft.com/fwlink/?linkid=2095043) ).

-This policy maps an extension ID or an update URL to its configuration.
-With an extension ID, the configuration is applied only to the specified extension.
-Set a default configuration for the special ID "*", to apply to all extensions that aren't specifically listed in this policy.
-With an update URL, the configuration is applied to all extensions with the exact update URL stated in manifest of this extension, as described at [https://go.microsoft.com/fwlink/?linkid=2095043](https://go.microsoft.com/fwlink/?linkid=2095043).
+Note: For Windows instances not joined to a Microsoft Active Directory domain, forced installation is limited to apps and extensions listed in the Microsoft Edge Add-ons website.

   #### Supported features: